-The list beginning on page 20, and the accompanying charts for residential and mixed-use land use categories, describe what is generally included within each land use category.
-Sub-area plans often provide additional detail beyond the broad land use categories within this Plan (see additional discussion on page 124 regarding the relationship between the Comprehensive Plan and sub-area plans).
+The following list, along with the accompanying charts for residential and mixed-use land use categories, describes what is generally included within each land use category.
+Sub-area plans often provide additional detail beyond the broad land use categories within this Plan - please see the additional discussion in the appendix to this Plan regarding the relationship between the Comprehensive Plan and sub-area plans.